Ultimate Guide to Becoming a Better Student: comprehensive collection of resources for students that covers a full range of topics, including:

 - test taking

-- Writing a Thesis and Making an Argument in an essay
+- Writing a Thesis and Making an Argument

 You can also find a wide range of writing guides at the duPont Library Research Skills page.